 What Is A Mattress Pad?

+So, then what is a mattress pad?
 A mattress pad provides another layer of comfort to your current mattress.
-In general, mattress pads provide 1-2” of extra thickness and go over top of your bed like a topper does.
-You can affix the mattress pad to the bed using straps or some can slide inside a fitted sheet.
+In general, mattress pads provide 1-2” of extra thickness and go over the top of your bed like a topper does.
+You can affix the mattress pad to the bed using straps or buy one to slide inside a fitted sheet.

 Mattress Pad Materials